cpmpercussion/homepage/_posts/2023-07-21-hybrid-conference.md

 date: 2023-07-20
 category: note
 tags: hybrid, conference, setup
+description: "Hybrid events are hard, even more now that they are kind of expected, especially within the academic community.
+This post is about my one-person hybrid"
 ---

 Hybrid events are **hard**, even more now that they are kind of _expected_,